 - End the Electoral College system and elect the President by popular vote.

-Because of the grotesque sums of money, much of it “dark money,” legally gushing into political campaigns from wealthy and powerful individuals, corporations and political action committees, who have a self interest in the outcome of elections, their outsized influence is sadly reflected in many ways: Who qualifies for or can afford or raise enough money to run for office when it takes $1.6 million on average to run for the House and six million dollars to run for the Senate.
+Because of the grotesque sums of money, much of it “dark money,” legally gushing into political campaigns from wealthy and powerful individuals, corporations, business and trade organizations and their political action committees, who have a self interest in the outcome of elections, their outsized influence is sadly reflected in many ways: Who qualifies for or can afford or raise enough money to run for office when it takes $1.6 million on average to run for the House and six million dollars to run for the Senate.
 Total spending on the recent (fall 2018) congressional campaigns came to a billion dollars.
-The only candidates who can qualify for that and even get on the ballot are ones who already command a large degree of wealth and political standing or who can raise huge campaign funds, perhaps by selling their souls to the highest bidders.
+The only candidates who can qualify for that and even get on the ballot are ones who already command a large degree of wealth and political standing or who have sold their souls to the highest bidders.
 That obviously becomes reflected in who gets to run and who gets elected and what policies are pursued and adopted or not adopted by those who are elected.
 That is not a democratic system; it is a plutocracy.
 It explains why the will of the majority of the American people is consistently disregarded by Congress and other elected officials in matters such as health care, taxation, business regulation, environmental regulation, the minimum wage, labor policies, gun control and issue after issue.
 Huge sums spent by large corporate businesses and industries in lobbying take a further toll on democracy.
 Lax election laws allow the perversion of democracy and also make our elections vulnerable — fertile ground to foreign and domestic nefarious influence.
 The flood of unregulated money and uncontrolled “free speech” in our elections is the real threat to democracy and has nothing to do with the Russians except to the extent that our system affords them an opening to surreptitiously participate.

 We must pursue remedies to cure the gross distortion of democratic processes that continually elect people to office who do the will of their wealthy contributors and ignore the will of the people.
 Those are the influencers we should really be worried about.
 If we took the steps suggested above — and many others — we would completely eliminate any risk of undemocratic influence in our elections, foreign or domestic.
 And we could quit worrying about the comparatively miniscule efforts of 13 Russian political hacks, or 12 Russian military intelligence officers or any other political hacks, here or abroad for that matter.